Ramonjrtan/Ramonjrtan/README.md

 * SaaS products
 * Payment / POS systems

-📩 Message me if you need a QA or system validation support.
+📩 Message me if you need QA or system validation support.

 ---